This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Can I a different type of rice in this rice pudding?
+Can I use any type of rice to make rice pudding?

 Ways To Use Leftover Ingredients